Skip to main content

 Scope Narrowing

 An agent can never delegate more tools than it has access to.
 If Agent A requests 5 tools but only has permission for 3, the token is issued with only those 3 tools.
-If Agent A has none of the requested tools, the exchange fails with insufficient_scope.
+If Agent A has none of the requested tools, the exchange fails.

 This is enforced via MeetLoyd's authorization policies.